-But what is the Internet Archive’s Wayback Machine (“The Wayback Machine”)?
-From Wikipedia:
+But what exactly is the Internet Archive’s Wayback Machine (or “The Wayback Machine”)?
+Let’s start with Wikipedia’s definition:

 The Wayback Machine is a digital archive of the World Wide Web and other information on the Internet created by the Internet Archive, a nonprofit organization, based in San Francisco, California, United States.
 The Internet Archive launched the Wayback Machine in October 2001.
 It was set up by Brewster Kahle and Bruce Gilliat, and is maintained with content from Alexa Internet.
 The service enables users to see archived versions of web pages across time, which the archive calls a “three dimensional index.”